cfpland/frontend/content/guides/05-submitting.md

 ### 7. Is it actionable?

-> Talking about why technology X is cool in general way can be just fine, but sharing how we used X at Y to achieve Z gives the audience something more concrete to walk away with.
+> Talking about why technology X is cool in a general way can be just fine, but sharing how we used X at Y to achieve Z gives the audience something more concrete to walk away with.
 > _[George Mandis](https://www.cfpland.com/blog/speakers-story-george-mandis/)_

 Thinking about topics that are actually useful to your audience is surprisingly hard.
-A lot of new technology is interesting, but practically useless, so try to center around real problems that can be solved by your area of focus.
+A lot of new technology is interesting but practically useless, so try to center around real problems that can be solved by your area of focus.

 > OK talks are about the topic.
 Good talks are about the speaker/presentation.
 Great talks are about the audience.
 > _[Kyle Simpson](https://twitter.com/getify/status/804018344412217344)_

 Another way of thinking about this is by thinking about your audience and what they hope to take away from your talk.
 Keeping your takeaways succinct and clear will help you in this effort.
-Your slides shouldn't be bullet points, but there's no reason your abstract shouldn't be use a list of key learnings for readers.
+Your slides shouldn't be bullet points, but there's no reason your abstract shouldn't use a list of key learnings for readers.

 > Your talk should have a point.
 When someone walks away from your talk they might only take away 2-3 things with them.
 Those things should be in your proposal
 > _[Richard Schneeman](https://schneems.com/blogs/2016-04-07-conference-proposal)_